Bazigar

 - Rites Of Passage

-- Rites of passage, such as coming-of-age ceremonies, are important cultural milestones, often marked by community celebrations.
+- Rites of passage, such as marriages and coming-of-age ceremonies, are significant cultural events.

 - Culinary Traditions